yoga9/Tableau_Sales-Dashboard/README.md

 **2. The report objectives can be summarized as follows**
 1) Gather Data - Load data into Tableau Desktop Public, dataset is a Excel file.
 2) Create Data Model - Design and create a data model that represents the relationships between different tables in data.
 This step is crucial for accurate analysis and visualization.
+3) Create Report Background in PowerPoint.
+4) Create Slicers – Region, Year, Sales Channel and Products.
-3) Develop Reports - Use the Tableau Public application to create reports based on the data model.
+5) Develop Reports - Use the Tableau Public application to create reports based on the data model.
 Add visualizations such as charts, tables to represent the data effectively.
 Apply filters, slicers, and drill-through functionalities to allow users to interact with the data.
-The visuals summarized as below,

 **KPI Cards & Sales Channels - No. of Orders :**
 Included Total Cost, Total Profit, Total Sales, Total Revenue, Total Orders, Total Products and Avg.
 WightingDays, as a single sheet card visuals.
 And Created the Sales channel wise order count as a visual.
 Color shows details about Sales Channel.